awsdocs/aws-elemental-mediatailor-user-guide/doc_source/what-is-flow.md

 ## Mixed Content Requests<a name="mixed-content-requests"></a>

 Content requests are mixed when some requests are sent over HTTPS, while others are sent over HTTP\.
-Player requests for manifests and ad segments from AWS Elemental MediaTailor are always sent over HTTPS\.
+Player requests for manifests and ad segments from MediaTailor are always sent over HTTPS\.
 If the origin server accepts only HTTP requests, playback might fail at the player\.
 To avoid playback issues, do one of the following:
 + Use an origin server that supports HTTPS requests\.
 + Use a content distribution network \(CDN\) to enforce HTTPS requests\.
 For more information, see [Using HTTPS in Amazon CloudFront](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/using-https.html)\.

 ## Manifest Response Latency<a name="latency-note"></a>

-A certain amount of latency is normal for AWS Elemental MediaTailor responses to manifests\.
+A certain amount of latency is normal for MediaTailor responses to manifests\.
 Latency occurs mainly for these three reasons:
 + Manifest processing latency – time it takes for MediaTailor to look up entries in databases, and to compute and produce manifests\.
 Latency is usually less than 100 milliseconds\.
 + ADS latency – time it takes for the ADS to respond to the MediaTailor request\.
 Latency is variable, but MediaTailor times out if the ADS hasn't sent a response in 1\.5 seconds or less\.
 + Origin server latency – time it takes for the origin server to respond to the MediaTailor request\.
 Latency is variable, but MediaTailor times out if the origin server hasn't sent a response in 2 seconds or less\.